Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 • What behaviour should they exhibit?
 Is it a formal or informal session?

-Familiarised yourself with Teams meeting features
+Familiarise yourself with Teams meeting features

-Prepare your session materials including
+Prepare your session materials, including:

 • Plan your welcome slide: